act-rules/act-rules.github.io/_rules/SC4-1-2-button.md

 ### Selector

-Select any button element.
-The following CSS selector could be used:
+Select all elements that match the following XPATH selector:

-    `button`
+    button

 ### Step 1